 Refugio Frances Pros and Cons:

 + Newer facilities

 − Poorly layed out facility locations

 8. Food and Facilities

-We never had a bad meal, only bad service.
+We never had a bad meal at the W Trek Refugios, only bad service.
 Full board was plenty of food for us and the lunches were filling.
 The only thing about the bathrooms was that by the end of the evening sometimes toilet paper runs out and hot water gets cold.
 A major bonus about hiking here is that the water from the streams is drinkable, truly an amazing gift.

-Here are a few candid shots from the camps:
+Here are a few candid shots from the W Trek Refugios: